 Mike League's brother.

-Um, so while the Republicans, I think this is gonna go a long way to to maybe bring over some of the Ted Cruz people, Doug Schoen, and and solidify support among the Republican ranks because it's such a big issue.
+So while the Republicans, I think this is going to go a long way to maybe bring over some of the Ted Cruz people, Doug Shoan, and solidify support among the Republican ranks because it's such a big issue.

 You saw what happened in Nevada, and you saw what Bernie Sanders said last night and the reaction that got.

-Uh meanwhile, the Democratic Party, she's she can barely beat Bernie Sanders.
+Meanwhile, the Democratic Party, she barely beat Bernie Sanders.

 We don't even know if she really won Kentucky.